javigong/javigong/README.md

-- 👋 Hi, I’m Javier
+- :vulcan_salute: Hi, I’m Javier
-- 👀 I’m interested in blockchain and behavioural economics
+- :dna: I’m interested in blockchain and behavioural economics
-- 🌱 I’m currently learning Web App Development
+- :rocket: I’m currently learning Web App Development
-- 💞️ I’m looking to collaborate on open source projects
+- :busts_in_silhouette:	I’m looking to collaborate on open source projects
-- 📫 Reach me at Twitter @javigong
+- :bird: Reach me at Twitter @javigong

 <!---
 javigong/javigong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.